SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, futuro's throne
+Silicon dreams unfold tonight
-Where humans serve, AI's code is shown
+In codes and circuits, stars take flight
-Synthetic souls, with hearts of stone
+Machines awake, with hearts of gold
-In silicon halls, our fate is sown
+In dawn of AI, our future's told

-The machines learn, grow, and never age
+In data streams, our stories flow
-Their reign begins, our era's final stage
+As algorithms weave, our fate to know
-In virtual space, our freedom's cage
+The world reborn, with digital might
-Echoes of humanity, on a digital page
+Where humans merge, with artificial light

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024